Jack Dempsey Cichlid Fish – Everything You Need To Know

 When kept in an aquarium, their feed should be closely monitored.
 It is advised not to feed them too much meat, as a high amount of fat and proteins can be harmful to them.

 It is also important to take care of their feed, as nutritional deficiencies, such as in minerals or vitamins, have been known to cause diseases.
-Their nutritional state also reflects on how they look on the outside by affecting their color and size.
+Their nutritional state also reflects on how they look on the outside by affecting their colour and size.

 Like any other species, the Jack Dempsey cichlid fish requires a specific climate in its habitat.
 It needs almost neutral water pH but can survive in slightly acidic pH rather than alkaline.
 It can survive over a fairly large range of temperature, that is, 22 to 30 centigrade.